Maple Sugaring Events for Westchester and Hudson Valley Kids

 Sunday, March 3, 2019

-Join the maple sugaring celebration with featured events and activities including sap collecting demonstrations, crafts, candy and porridge making.
-Pre-pay prior to March 4 to save on admission.
+Join the maple-sugaring celebration with featured events and activities including sap collecting demonstrations, crafts, and candy and porridge making.
+Reserve early to save on admission.
 Read our review.

 Sugarfest – Mount Kisco

 Saturday, March 9, and Sunday, March 10, 2019

-Sugarfest celebrates the sugaring season with an “all you can eat” pancake feast, a live bluegrass band and tree-tapping demonstrations.
-Learn about how maple syrup was made centuries ago, and see if you can taste the difference between the real vs. fake stuff.
+Sugarfest celebrates the sugaring season with an all-you-can-eat pancake feast, live music, and tree-tapping demonstrations.
+Learn how maple syrup was made centuries ago, and see if you can taste the difference between the real vs. fake stuff.
 This event sells out—register early.

 Maple Sugaring & Pancake Breakfast – Carmel

 Saturday, March 10, 2019

-Learn about tapping trees and enjoy the fruits of your efforts over a pile of pancakes, as well as a maple-themed craft.
+Learn about tapping trees and enjoy the fruits of the forest over a pile of pancakes, as well as a maple-themed craft, vendors, and a raffle.